What are connective tissue injuries, and how are they related to my pain?

 The stem cell harvesting procedure is minimally invasive and only requires 2-to-4 small ¼” incisions.
 A local anesthetic will be used to numb the area before the procedure.
 While many patients find the procedure only mildly uncomfortable, most of our patients choose to have nitrous oxide conscious sedation.
 Nitrous is a safe and effective method of sedation and will be administered through a breathing mask.
 Nitrous allows you to remain conscious throughout the entire procedure.
 Nitrous diminishes pain, reduces anxiety, and shortens your perception of time during the procedure.
 Nitrous will not leave you feeling drugged or drowsy.

-Why does Dr. Peterson use ultrasound (MSKUS) for diagnosis and injection guidance?
+Why do we use ultrasound (MSKUS) for diagnosis and injection guidance?

-In addition to substantially lower costs, MSKUS has several advantages over MRI and fluoroscopy in orthopedics.
-First, Dr. Peterson is able to observe real-time continuous imaging of the affected injury, and is able to correlate hands-on palpation with direct ultrasound images.
-Unlike a static snapshot from an MRI, ultrasound offers the ability to scan the tissue during movement, thereby enabling a functional evaluation of the joint and exact needle placement for graft products.
+Unlike a static snapshot from an MRI, ultrasound offers the ability to scan the tissue during movement, thereby enabling a functional evaluation of the joint and exact needle placement of graft products.
+In addition to substantially lower costs, MSKUS has other advantages over MRI and fluoroscopy in orthopedics.
+With real-time ultrasound, we are able to correlate hands-on palpation simultaneously with direct ultrasound images.
 Fluoroscopy is ideally suited for guiding stem cells directly into intervertebral disks.

 Frequency of treatment